mjamalg/ec2-instance-connect-endpoint/README.md

 # Using EC2 Instance Connect Endpoint

 ### About
-The terraform configs in this repo provision a VPC with my "production ready layout":
+The terraform configs in this repo, most of which were created with the community supported modules, provision a VPC with my "production ready layout":
 - us-east-1 region
 - 10.72.0.0/16 custom VPC CIDR
 - 2 Availability Zones (us-east-1a, us-east-1b)